The Rules Nobody Told You About Picnics (But Absolutely Should Have)

 The year is stirring, but not yet awake.
 The ground is softening underfoot; the hedgerows still hold their breath.
 Snowdrops gather in quiet drifts, crocuses dare a little colour, and the birds begin rehearsing for spring - not singing yet, just clearing their throats.

 And still, February often feels like the longest walk.
-January was

 A Chalet Soirée in the Somerset Cold